gunnergg2549/PSCP_Projek/README.md

-This is a project about making game to learn about python basic
+This is a project about making game to let player learn about python basic